top of page

 Les Gilman

 Les Gilman, a fifth generation rancher in the Ruby Valley, shares in that heritage with his children and grandchildren on the family ranch near Alder.
-He also serves as the Executive Director of the Ruby Habitat Foundation.
+He previously served as the Executive Director of the Ruby Habitat Foundation.
 In both endeavors, he adheres to the RHF mission of dedication to the preservation and enhancement of the natural resources and social and economic makeup of the Ruby Valley.

 Blog: Les Gilman on commonality, the inevitability of change & how long is always?